harrycresswell/harry/content/now/26-01-19/index.md

 description: "These are the things I’m focusing my time and energy on right now."
 ---

-I’m in London, where right now my time and energy is focused on:
+I’m in London right now.
+10°c, grey skies.
+Good conditions for getting on with things.

 ## What I’m working on